In the beginning

 Bare Metal

-- UPS: Cyberpower OLS2000ERT2UA 9A, close to the most load that a typical AU circuit can handle (10A)
+- UPS: Cyberpower OLS2000ERT2UA 9A, close to the practical limit a single AU circuit can handle (10A)

 - Networking